 Pay attention to the processing method.

 Washed coffees are stripped of their fruit layer before drying, producing clean, clear flavor profiles.
 Natural processed coffees dry with the fruit still attached, producing intense, sometimes wild flavors: blueberry, wine, tropical fruit.
-Honey processed coffees sit somewhere between the two.
+For espresso, start with washed.
+Develop an opinion.
+Then go exploring.

 3. Roast Levels, Demystified